cloudposse/atmos/website/docs/integrations/atlantis.md

 <br/>

-If you use [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) to define Atlantis workflows, you don't need to define workflows in the [CLI Config Atlantis Integration](/cli/configuration#integrations) section in `atmos.yaml` or in the `settings.atlantis.workflow_templates` section in the stack configurations.
+If you use the [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) to define the Atlantis workflows, you don't need to define workflows in the [CLI Config Atlantis Integration](/cli/configuration#integrations) section in `atmos.yaml` or in the `settings.atlantis.workflow_templates` section in the stack configurations.
 When you defined the workflows in the server config `workflows` section, you can reference a workflow to be used for each generated Atlantis project in the project templates.